 Dr. Tina Zappile (Dr. Z)

 Dr. Tina Zappile is an Associate Professor of Political Science at Stockton University (NJ) where she teaches international relations, international political economy, international law and organizations, Consumer Culture, and Go Global!- an online interdisciplinary summer course for incoming first-year students.
-She is also the lead designer for the Global Challenges curriculum for American Association of State Colleges and Universities (AASCU)’s National Blended Course Consortium (NBCC).
+She is also the lead designer and author of American Association of State Colleges and Universities (AASCU)’s Global Challenges course.
 Her research on trade agreements, international financial institutions, and voting in international organizations has appeared in World Development, International Studies Perspectives, Global Economic Governance and the Development Practices of the Multilateral Development Banks (edited volume), Democratization of International Institutions Report (edited volume), Double Helix, and Journal of International Political Theory.
 She is also a mom and USMS swimmer (open water & pool).